hametuha/hamail/readme.md

 # Hamail

 Tags: mail, sendgrid
-Contributors: Takahashi_Fumiki
+Contributors: Takahashi_Fumiki, hametuha
-Tested up to: 4.7.0
+Tested up to: 5.2.2
-Requires at least: 4.6.0
+Requires at least: 5.0.0
+Requires PHP: 5.6
-Stable Tag: 1.0.0
+Stable Tag: 2.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-A WordPress plugin to send contact mail to your users.
+A WordPress plugin to send contact mail to your users via Sendgrid.

 ## Description

 This plugin enables you to send emails to each of your users.
 No more long **to** or BCCs.

-## Install
+## Installation

 ### From Plugin Repository